mbernste/mbernste.github.io/_posts/2023-04-23-determinants.md

 To prove the first axiom, we see in the following visual proof that scaling one of the vectors that forms an edge of a parallelogram scales the area of the full parallogram.

 To prove the second axiom, we first show that if you skew one of the edges of a parallelogram along the axis of the other edge, then the area remains the same.
-We can see this in the figure below by noticing that the area of the yellow triangular is subtracted from the first paralellogram, but is added to the second:
+We can see this in the figure below by noticing that the area of the yellow triangule is subtracted from the first paralellogram, but is added to the second:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/DeterminantSkewParallogramAxis.png" alt="drawing" width="500"/></center>